The Beatles’ first No. 1 hit in the U.K., “Please Please Me,” came in February 1963 on Parlophone records.

 Dion DiMucci appeared on Bandstand in January 1963 showcasing “Ruby Baby.”
 Click for his story.

 Skeeter Davis appeared twice on Bandstand in 1963, performing her song “The End of the World” in February.

 Surfing music was popular in the early 1960s, and Jan & Dean had a hit with “Surf City,” but appeared on ‘Bandstand’ in March 1963 with their song, “Linda.”

-James Brown appeared on American Bandstand June 26, 1963 performing his song, “Prisoner of Love.”
+James Brown appeared on Bandstand in June 1963 showcasing “Prisoner of Love.”
+Click for his website.